jguglielmi/OasisPlugin/readme.txt

 OasisPlugin

 This is a plugin for Fitnesse to allow extra automation functionality directly in the wiki edit page.
 Read below for more information about OASIS.
+Pre-requisites: The user needs to download and setup Java, Maven, Ant, Ivy, and WGet (located in lib directory, please add to classpath)

 OASIS